SumoLogic/sumologic-documentation/docs/reuse/budget-assignment.md

-The **scope** supports the option to assign ingest budgets to your log data by either:
+The **Scope** supports the option to assign ingest budgets to your log data by either:

 * A Field that is enabled in the Fields table.
 Fields are created in many ways; see [Fields](/docs/manage/fields) for details.
 * One of the following built-in metadata fields: `_collector`, `_source`, `_sourceCategory`, `_sourceHost`, or `_sourceName`.